derekpaulsen/cs764_project/paper/paper.md

 If a buffer is currently being flushed, we search it and if the key is found, and the read is valid, the payload is retrived and stored.
 Finally, we search the B-Tree, if the key is found, we retrive the payload and store it.
 Finally, we return the payload that has the greatest version number.
-Searching in this order ensures that any insert, buffered or visible in the tree is always found, since
+Searching in this order ensures that any insert, buffered or visible in the tree is always found, since any operation performed which is not found in the buffers will be visible in the B-Tree.